Developer API Documentation¶

 A new matrix, Lyapunov-like on the ice-cream cone in

-dimensions, whose free entries are random floats chosen uniformly between negative and positiveRANDOM_MAX
+dimsdimensions, whose free entries are random floats chosen uniformly between negative and positiveRANDOM_MAX.- Return type:

 matrix